atelier-saulx/based/selvad/README.md

 -------------------

 - [doc/](doc) documentation
+- `lib/` contains libraries that can be used in modules (e.g. util, deflate, jemalloc)
+- `modules/` contains sources for loadable modules (selva)
+- `scripts/` contains scripts used by the build system
 - `src/` contains sources for the main executable (event loop and module loader)
-- `modules/` contains sources for loadable modules (selva)
+- `tools/` contains devtools
-- `lib/` contains libraries that can be used in modules (e.g. util, deflate, jemalloc)

-Some source directories may have a subdirectory called `fuzz/`, that's for fuzzers (using LLVM LibFuzzer).
+Some source directories may contain a subdirectory called `fuzz/`, that's for fuzzers (using LLVM LibFuzzer).

 Prerequisites